Table of Contents

 6. C# (ASP.NET)

-C# is a versatile programming language developed by Microsoft, widely used for building web applications using the .NET framework.
+C# is a versatile programming language developed by Microsoft, widely used to create web applications when using .NET framework.

-- ASP.NET Core: A modern, cross-platform framework for building web applications and APIs using C#.
-It supports both Windows and Linux environments and offers high performance and scalability.
+- ASP.NET Core: API using a modern framework and C# for creation of web applications.
+It supports both the Windows and the Linux environment and provides high performance and scalability.

-- Entity Framework: An ORM (Object-Relational Mapper) for .NET that allows developers to work with databases using C# objects instead of raw SQL queries.
+- Entity Framework: An ORM (Object-Relational Mapper) for .NET allows developers to work with database using C# -object instead of RAW SQL query.

 Experience the Power of our Web Development Course with a free demo – Enroll now!